sourcegraph/sourcegraph-public-snapshot/doc/admin/http_https_configuration.md

    ```
    - '../caddy/builtins/https.custom-cert.Caddyfile:/etc/caddy/Caddyfile'
    ```
-1. In Volumes section of the compose file uncomment and update the following line with your custom cert path:
+1. In Volumes section of the compose file uncomment and replace the following line with your custom cert path:

    ```
    - '/LOCAL/CERT/PATH.pem:/sourcegraph.pem'
    ```
-1. In Volumes section of the compose file uncomment and update the following line with your custom cert path:
+1. In Volumes section of the compose file uncomment and replace the following line with your custom cert path:

    ```
    - '/LOCAL/KEY/PATH.key:/sourcegraph.key'